dremio-brock/dremio-dynamodb-connector/README.md

 2. Take the resulting .jar file in the target folder and put it in the \dremio\jars folder in Dremio
 3. Take the samba Dynamodb JDBC driver and .lic file from (https://www.simba.com/drivers/dynamodb-odbc-jdbc/) and put in in the $DREMIO_HOME/jars/3rdparty folder
 4. Restart Dremio

+## Notes

+1. Empty tables will not appear due to simba's driver implimentation.